 It is recommended not to wear eye-make up and/or contact lenses until the problem is resolved.
 Replace eye make-up and paraphernalia that were used during the course of the disease.

-Chalazion may not be totally prevented as some people may have higher risks in developing chalazion.
-But regular lid hygiene and warm compresses has been proven to lessen the chances of meibomian glands to clog.
+Chalazion may not be totally prevented as some people may have higher risks in developing it but regular lid hygiene and warm compresses has been proven to lessen the chances of meibomian glands to clog.